mechmotum/mechmotum.github.io/content/salome-can-ride-a-bicycle.rst

 ==========================
-Salome can ride a bicycle!
+Salome Can Ride a Bicycle!
 ==========================

 :date: 2005-05-29
 :authors: Arend L. Schwab
+:category: research
+:tags: bicycle,schwab blog

 Salome, 3 and 11/12 years old, can ride a bicycle!
 Thanks to the Cornell/UIUC method.
 In the last couple of years Andy Ruina, Jim Papadopoulos and Richard